Resources > Healthy Community

 A sapling sprouts from a pile of dirt.

 This is a community-led process guided by the principles of the THRIVE Framework.
-A panel of residents, including children, young people and parent carers, will guide which projects we fund.
+A panel of residents, including children, young people and parent carers, will influence which projects we fund.

-We want this funding to work for the voluntary and community sector and local groups, as well as for us as ‘commissioners’.
+We want this funding to work for the voluntary and community sector, local groups, and us as ‘commissioners’.
 We want to make sure there is equity of opportunity for organisations to apply.

 We are looking for projects that: